-• other variable compensation such as: special award to value exceptional individual contribution with particular reference to the contribution of value creation, sustainable growth, innovation, digital transformation and ESG ambition, in alignment with the strategic objectives of the Company and the Group; retention bonus; contractually agreed variable component as regulated by the national collective agreement and the 2nd level agreements between the Company and Unions; any guaranteed variable components admitted only for new staff and limited for the first year of employment; for staff other than the Identified Staff, one-off payments related to career paths or professional development in the context of the meritocratic annual remuneration review plan.
+other variable compensation such as: performance-based bonuses in connection with extraordinary transactions and/or results (i.e. transactions of such significance that they have a substantial impact on the value and volume of the Company's business or on profitability and as such cannot be adequately addressed by ordinary variable remuneration systems); retention bonus; contractually agreed variable component as regulated by the national collective agreement and the 2nd level agreements between the Company and Unions; any guaranteed variable components admitted only for new staff and limited for the first year of employment; for staff other than the Identified Staff, one-off payments related to career paths or professional development in the context of the meritocratic annual remuneration review plan.